Worker

 CPU & runtime

-• macOS and Windows GUIs are CGO (for the system-tray library); the worker helper inside the bundle is still pure Go.
+• The macOS and Windows tray GUIs use a native system-tray library; the worker helper inside the bundle is the same static binary.

 • Memory footprint of the daemon itself is small — <50 MB resident in normal use.